-In addition to the pupil progress meetings, children who have a SEND are monitored through their Individual Target Plan (ITP) or Individual Behaviour Management Plan (IBMP).
+In addition to the pupil progress meetings, children who have a SEND are monitored through their individual class Action Plans or Individual Behaviour Management Plan (IBMP).
 Plans are written by the class teacher in consultation with your child, teaching assistants and the (SEND leader) and are shared with you so that you can support your child in reaching their targets.
-ITP and IBMP targets are reviewed and updated regularly throughout the year.
+All targets are reviewed and updated regularly throughout the year.

 How the School supports children with a SEND – curriculum and environment.

 Children with a SEND are taught in class by a qualified teacher who delivers lessons they have planned along with their year group colleague.
-The learning is varied and resourced to provide challenge, progress and a sense of achievement for all.
+The learning is varied, personalised and resourced to provide challenge, progress and a sense of achievement for all.
+Where appropriate, access strategies are provided to ensure all children are successful in their learning.
 English and mathematics are taught daily, usually in the mornings, where there is a teaching assistant working in a supportive role in the classroom with different groups of children as appropriate.
 Consideration and adaptations are made to the school environment where necessary.

 How children with a SEND are included in activities outside of the classroom, including school trips.